WingsUpete/GA-for-mTSP/README.md

 ## Introduction

 This is a project from course - Advanced Artificial Intelligence in SUSTech (2021, Fall).
-The aim is to implement a genetic algorithm design for mTSP (Multiple Traveling Salesman Problem) which is able to beat the baseline algorithm implemented in https://github.com/Anupal/GA-for-mTSP subject to various constraints.
+The aim is to implement a genetic algorithm design for mTSP (Multiple Traveling Salesman Problem) which is able to beat the [baseline](https://github.com/Anupal/GA-for-mTSP) algorithm subject to various constraints.

 <br>